PlantEcology/RPiUVCamera/README.md

 8 gb Flash Card<br/>

 ## Python Script
 The python script is on the RPi desktop that is executable which sets the resolution, rotation, and names the image based on the current date and time.
 Be sure you enable the camera module using rasp-config (command) or Raspberry Pi Configuration (menu).
-Also, create a "UV Photos" folder on the Desktop (or alter the path in the script).

 ## Case
 I printed a modified version of https://www.thingiverse.com/thing:3735600 to hold the filter.
 My current version is in need of some major refinement.